Nuisance Wildlife Control Operator (NWCO)

-(b) NWCO will be defined as all individuals (see exemptions section) who offer their services to control nuisance wildlife.
+(b) NWCO will be defined as all individuals who offer their services to control nuisance wildlife.

 800:25-37-2.
 Permit requirements

-(a) The Nuisance Wildlife Control Operator's (NWCO) Permit will be issued to any person who has successfully completed the NWCO certification course to operate as a NWCO.
-The NWCO permit, NWCO Complaint Report Form and a Professional Trapping License*(see exemptions section), must be carried at all times while conducting NWCO activities.
+(a) The Nuisance Wildlife Control Operator’s (NWCO) Permit will be issued to any person who has successfully completed the National Wildlife Control Training Program and successfully passed the certification exam to operate as a NWCO.
+The NWCO permit and a NWCO Complaint Report Form must be carried at all times while conducting NWCO activities.

 (c) Any person whose hunting or trapping license privileges are revoked and is not legally able to purchase a hunting or trapping license, shall not possess or operate under the authority of a NWCO permit.

-(d) NWCO Permitee must renew the NWCO permit annually.
+(d) NWCO Permittee must renew the NWCO permit annually.
+The annual NWCO permit is valid from January 1 through December 31.
 NWCOs must submit proof of:

 (1) Prior year’s Year End Report Summary;